 4. Wears Valley Road

 This 15-mile road winds from Pigeon Forge, TN to Townsend, TN and offers some great mountain views.
 The national park borders Wears Valley Road and from it you’ll be able to spot not only scenic mountain views, but also picturesque meadows and farmlands.
 You might even spot some wildlife along the way like deer, the occasional black bear, and other native animals.

 Also known as US 441, Newfound Gap Road will take you straight across the mountains from Gatlinburg, TN to Cherokee, NC.
 This 33-mile drive is one of the longest and most beautiful in the Smokies.
 It takes about an hour to drive one-way, and there are multiple pull outs along the way where you and your family can stop and take pictures.

 Where to Stay

 You can stay close to all of these fantastic scenic roads when you select our hotel in Pigeon Forge for your getaway!
-With free breakfast, a seasonal outdoor pool and Jacuzzi, an arcade room and other great amenities, you and your family are in for a fun-filled visit.
+With free breakfast, a seasonal outdoor pool, an arcade room and other great amenities, you and your family are in for a fun-filled visit.

 Now that you know all about the best Smoky Mountain scenic drives, it’s time to start planning your trip!
 Be sure to check out all of our Pigeon Forge hotel rooms to find the perfect one to fit your needs.